-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
-The cold water rising main was not fully inspectable.
-The sanitary arrangements comprise three piece white suites in each of the bath and shower rooms.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
+The sanitary arrangements comprise a three piece bathroom suite on the ground floor, a three piece shower suite on the first floor and a three piece shower suite in the en-suite of the attic floor bedroom.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

+Hot water is assumed to be supplied via an insulated hot water cylinder which is assumed to be heated via the oil fired floor mounted boiler situated within the kitchen.
+The boiler serves the central heating system via radiators.
+The hot water tank was not seen.
+There is a PVC oil tank in the grounds.

+Drainage

-The property has a system of gas central heating via radiators.
-The gas boiler is located in the kitchen and also provides hot water on demand.
-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

+There are understood to be private drainage arrangements by way of a private septic tank.
+The maintenance liability, rights of access and SEPA consents should be confirmed.

-Foul and surface water drainage appears to be to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.

-comply with these standards following a change of
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.